processing/processing/pdex/README.md

 PDE X
 =====

-PDE X is a [Processing](http://processing.org/) Mode that brings along powerful new features to the Processing Development Environment:
+PDE X is a [Processing](http://processing.org/) Mode that brings powerful new features to the Processing Development Environment:

 * Intelligent Code Completion
 * Quick Renaming(Refactoring)